- slide 1 of 5

 The Rebellion of the Hens

 When the hens refuse to give the pigs their eggs, Napoleon starves them until several die, and the rest give up.
 He later sets the dogs on a group of pigs who have expressed discontent, as well as several other possibly innocent animals.
 These events parallel Stalin’s Great Purge, which happened between 1936 and 1938, in which Stalin killed or exiled anyone who might have possibly defied him.

 These are only some examples of how Animal Farm matches the Russian Revolution.
 Orwell’s entire novel is essentially an allegory, in which each detail represents a different aspect of this historical event and the episodes surrounding it.

 Five Questions for a Discussion or Paper

-2. List several events of hypocrisy that take place in “Animal Farm.”
+2. List several events of hypocrisy that take place in Animal Farm.

 From the beginning of the book, when Old Major talks about the wonderful life he’s lead (and yet proclaims himself able to understand the hardships of the rest of the farm), hypocrisy remains a strong theme throughout the book.

-Napoleon and the other pigs constantly ignore the original rules on the wall, which they themselves wrote toward the beginning of the story.
+Napoleon and the other pigs constantly ignore the original rules on the wall, which they themselves wrote at the beginning of the story.
 The neighboring humans continually turn their backs on the farm, which the animals despise, but Napoleon then tries to trick the humans as well.